 All of this Guest House is spotless.
 Ladies clean everything and anything, every day.
-Good-sized quiet room; comfy bed; AC; good hot shower; bottled water; toiletries; TV (didn’t turn on once in 8 days); good-sized clean bathroom, even a hair dryer is provided.
-Wi-fi is one of the best in Cambodia so far (travelling here for over two weeks).
+Good-sized quiet room; comfy bed; AC; good hot shower; bottled water; toiletries; TV (didn’t turn on once during the 8 days); good-sized clean bathroom, even a hair dryer is provided.
+Wi-fi is one of the best in Cambodia so far, after travelling here for over two weeks.
 Great service from everyone and lovely genuine staff.
 Prom (owner) goes out of his way to assist with any of your questions.
 Prom even sent his tuk-tuk driver to buy our bus tickets for Battambang as it was late in the evening and we were starting early the next morning.

 Hiring a tuk-tuk for a day to the temples from this Guest House is USD$15 (small circuit, large circuit, or to Roulos).
 Had a great stay here and felt at home; a great place to unwind after a long hot day at the temples.